 Assassin’s Creed Valhalla is a return to form for the series, and as a player who was left feeling a little alienated by the heavy RPG aspects of Origins and, even more so, Odyssey, Valhalla feels like a welcoming party – a feast for lapsed players, while still remaining deep enough for RPG fans.
 It’s something of a rebirth for the series as we head into the next-generation of consoles, but how does it play on the current machines?
 We’ve only been able to test the game running on PS4 Pro and Xbox One X, as well as Xbox One S, and I’m happy to say that if you won’t be upgrading to the new machines this year, you’ll still get an amazing Assassin’s Creed game.
 It’s not perfect, though, and the limitations of the current-generation are clear to see, and honestly, I wouldn’t be surprised if this is the last Assassin’s Creed game that’s made for both the old and new consoles.

-Valhalla sets the tone of the game early on.
+Valhalla sets the tone early on.
 We open with a great Viking feast that’s interrupted by an invasion from an opposing clan.
 Dinner is ruined, and Eivor’s path changes forever.
 Bonds are made, bonds are broken, and this is a theme that the game carries through its core as you leave Norway and head to England in search of a new land to call your own.

 Eivor can be played either as male or female, or, in a first for the series, you can let the game decide the gender for key moments during the game.
 For the sake of continuity, I played exclusively as male Eivor, but I’ll definitely be going through the game again on the new consoles as lady Eivor.
 It doesn’t have any profound effect on how the game plays, but it’s nice to have the option.
-I played through Odyssey as Kassandra, but after over 100 hours in her boots, I never felt the desire to do it all over again.
+I played through Odyssey as Kassandra, but after over 100 hours in her sandals, I never felt the desire to do it all over again.
 I do with Valhalla.

 From the get-go, it’s obvious that Ubisoft has heard the complaints from long-time Assassin’s Creed fans, and while it’s not a step backwards, the RPG elements have been simplified, as has the game’s mission structure and overall progression.
 You still collect loot and upgrade your character, but levels are gone.
 You still level up, in a way, but instead of being given a level number, you have a power number.
 This is dictated by how many skill points you have spent.
 Every time you “level up” you get two points to spend on the game’s massive skill tree, and those points are your power points.
+The main thing is that encounters with enemies are not dictated by numbers, and that’s a change for the better.

 The skill tree is huge and at first, a little intimidating, but look closely and you’ll see it’s quite straight forward.
 There are multiple branching paths allowing you to upgrade in line with your playstyle.
 Most of your points are spent on incidental upgrades that increase your stats before you hit a bigger icon that rewards you with a new ability, whether that’s a passive buff or a fighting move.
 It’s a nice way of giving the appearance of depth but still keeping it rather straightforward.

 Abilities on the other hand – the ones that you map to your face buttons and activate by pulling the corresponding trigger – have been completely revamped.
 This time around you’ll hunt down Books of Knowledge, and these are your special moves.
 It means you won’t simply get cool abilities by naturally playing through the game, but instead, you’ll have to actively hunt down the books to earn your special moves.
-I actually went through the first few hours of the game without collecting any and I didn’t suffer for it, but you will definitely want to build up your book collection before you start going through the game’s narrative properly, which really starts when you arrive on the shores of England.
+I actually went through the first few hours of the game without collecting any and I didn’t suffer for it, but you will definitely want to build up your library of death moves before you start going through the game’s narrative properly, which really starts when you arrive on the shores of England.

 Assassin’s Creed Valhalla’s world is a lot more focused and tighter this time around.
 There are still side quests but they’re a lot more manageable, with each of the game’s 11 regions having a set amount.
 The side-content is split into three categories: Wealth, Mysteries, and Artifacts.